 About Karma Yoga Center

-Discover your light through our Workshops, Classes, Yoga Teacher Trainings, Yoga Retreats , Astrology, Spiritual Counseling, Ceremony, Shamanic Healings, Energy Sessions, Sound/Kirtan Events, and Meditations.
+Here you can discover your Light and Deeper Self through Classes, Workshops, Meditations, 200Hr & 300Hr Yoga Teacher Trainings, Regional & International Yoga Retreats , Astrology Readings & Workshops, Spiritual Counseling, Ceremony, Shamanic Healings, Energy Sessions, Sound/Kirtan Events, and free Community Events and Gatherings.

 Many people ask, “Why is the studio named Karma?”

 Katrina was inspired many years ago by a quote from the Upanishads, written by the ancients of yoga:

 How simple and joyful our lives could be if we open our hearts and imagination to positive vibrations.
 The practice of yoga allows us to come into awareness of what we are giving our thoughts to, and is a beautiful path to learn how to still our minds and open our hearts.
 The more we practice being present, the more we can flow with our being, our spirit.
 Aum 🙂